rizkylearns/thought-experiment/silly-IoT/protocol/silly-msg-binary.md

 3. [ 4 Byte ] Body Size.
 Not including CRC bytes.
 Not including previous bytes.
 Not including itself (Body Size).
 Includes System Timestamp.
 Includes topic.
 Includes 0 to N Byte data.
+4. [ 8 Byte ] Source ID.
+This is an 8-byte sized field.
+This is a 64-bit number, compulsory to be sent in every message to maintain the statelessness of the message identification.
+One example of having this message source id is to dedicate a storage for each message source id.

 ### Silly Header Remarks ###